 Privately arranged trips, including those led by District staff members, shall not be represented as or construed to be sponsored by the District or school.
 The District does not provide liability protection for privately arranged trips and is not responsible for any damages arising from them.

 LEGAL REF.: 105 ILCS 5/29-3.1.
+DEGITE REF.

-CROSS REF.: 4:140 (Waiver of Student Fees), 6:10 (Educational Philosophy and Objectives), 7:10

-(Equal Educational Opportunities), 7:270 (Administering Medicines to Students)
+- CROSS REF.: 6:10 (Educational Philosophy and Objectives), 7:270 (Administering Medicines to Students) - REVISED: 02.22.2016

 6:250 Community Resource Persons and Volunteers